——–Egyptian, Celtic, Aborigine, and Chinese: Tales of Creation————

 “Heaven and earth did not exist.
 And the things of the earth did not yet exist.
 I raised them out of Nu, from their stagnant state.
 I have made things out of that which I have already made, and they came from my mouth.”

 Atum quickly set about creating Man on his custom-made potter’s wheel.
 I can only assume he later created Woman too.
-I guess being the only God in the universe can kinda suck, so Atum made love with his own shadow somehow and managed to procreate…with himself… this led to Atum’s bisexual moniker ‘The Great He-She’.
-One of the first gods to emerge from the primordial chaos was Ra!
+I guess being the only God in the universe can kinda suck, so Atum made out with his own shadow or something?

 Osiris was said to be the first Pharaoh, charged with guiding and protecting man.
-One day Osiris was murdered by the jealous Seth (the lunar god) who nailed him in a coffin and threw it into the Nile chained to a few bowling balls.
-When Isis heard of her lover’s demise, instead of grieving she set out on a quest to find him.
+One day Osiris was randomly murdered by the jealous Seth (the lunar god) who nailed him in a coffin and threw it into the Nile chained to a few bowling balls.
+When Isis heard of her lover’s demise, instead of grieving she set out on a quest to… find him?

 With her wings stretched out, Isis soared across the world in search of Osiris’s remains, till she found her dearly departed hubby’s coffin lodged in a dune near Byblos.
-Regardless of the fact that Osiris was deceased, Isis um… copulated with him, and later gave birth to a son, Horus.
+Regardless of the fact that Osiris was deceased, Isis um… later gave birth to a son, Horus.

 Eventually Horus manages to overthrow Set’s evil reign and restore order to the fertile lands of Egypt, well at least until the Romans came knocking… (Click Here for more on Egyptian History)